By Jody Weisel

 Not Hannah.
 He fought for every cent.
 He wouldn’t take the lowball offers and would walk if the money wasn’t commensurate.
 Additionally, Bob wasn’t just looking for the easy money.
 He asked his sponsors to defer his salary payments, to use the money to pay his airplane hangar rent or to buy him a Ferrari (plus insure it and maintain it).
 There was a time during his career when Bob Hannah was collecting checks from Yamaha, Honda and Suzuki at the same time.

-Carmichael and McGrath may have broken Hannah’s win records, but in the process they owe him a debt of gratitude for changing the dynamic between teams and riders.
+Carmichael, McGrath and others may have broken Hannah’s win records, but in the process they owe him a debt of gratitude for changing the dynamic between teams and riders.

 In the annals of American motocross, only one man can lay claim to have single-handedly developed a series of important offroad motorcycles for not only the consumer but several major corporations.
 At the same time, Horst Leitner was fueling the fire of the revitalized four-stroke movement.